SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_Memotec_Netperformer_SDM8400.md

 ### Errors

-The **Errors** page lets you have access to various types of erros.
+The **Errors** page lets you have access to various types of errors.

 ### States